-Students completing requirements during May mini-term or summer term participate in the following December commencement ceremony.
+Students completing requirements during May summer term participate in the following December commencement ceremony.

-If six or less credits are needed to graduate in May, a student may participate in the commencement ceremony but will not receive a diploma until graduation requirements are met.
+If six or less credits are needed to graduate in May, a student may petition to the Vice president for Academic Affairs to participate in the commencement ceremony but will not receive a diploma until graduation requirements are met.